moto-timo/yocto-docs/documentation/kernel-lab/lab4.rst

 .. code-block:: shell

    $ bitbake core-image-minimal
-   $ runqemu tmp/deploy/images/lab4-qemux86/bzImage-lab4-qemux86.bin tmp/deploy/images/lab4-qemux86/core-image-minimal-lab4-qemux86.ext4
+   $ runqemu nographic tmp/deploy/images/lab4-qemux86/bzImage-lab4-qemux86.bin tmp/deploy/images/lab4-qemux86/core-image-minimal-lab4-qemux86.ext4

-Logging into the machine and looking around, you can see that the new module was indeed added to the image, in this case the :file:`/lib/modules/5.10.40-custom/extra` directory, which you see contains your :file:`hello.ko` module.
+Logging into the machine and looking around, you can see that the new module was indeed added to the image, in this case the :file:`/lib/modules/&KERNEL_LAB_MAINLINE_FULL_VERSION;-custom/extra` directory, which you see contains your :file:`hello.ko` module.
 You can load it and see the results using :command:`modprobe hello`: